Morrelganj Upazila: Administration

 Morrelganj Upazila is divided into Morrelganj Municipality and 16 union parishads: Baharbunia, Balaibunia, Banagram, Baraikhali, Chingrakhali, Daibagnyahati, Hoglabunia, Hogla Pasha, Jiudhara, Khuolia, Morrelganj, Nishanbaria, Panchakaran, Putikhali, Ramchandrapur, and Teligati.
 The union parishads are subdivided into 120 mauzas and 181 villages.

 Morrelganj Municipality is subdivided into 9 wards and 12 mahallas.

 Transport

 Roads: Paved (pucca) 59 km, improved (semi pucca) 82 km and mud road 765 km.
 The traditional use of the palanquin for transportation is nearly extinct.

-Education

-The average literacy is 49.5%; of which male literacy is 53.9% and female literacy is 40%.